mongodb-developer/PerformanceBenchPublic/README.md

 ### A framework for comparing the relative performance of different database schemas

 PerformanceBench is a simple Java framework designed to allow developers to assess the relative performance of different database design patterns.
-Although designed primarily with MonogDB in mind, the framework could be used with any database.
+Although designed primarily with MongoDB in mind, the framework could be used with any database.

-PerformanceBench defines its functionality in terms of **_"models"_** (the design patterns being assessed), and _**"measures"**_ (the operations to be tested against teach model).
+PerformanceBench defines its functionality in terms of **_"models"_** (the design patterns being assessed), and _**"measures"**_ (the operations to be measured against each model).
 As an example, a developer may wish to assess the relative performance of a design based on having data spread across multiple collections and accessed using $lookup aggregations, versus one based on embedding related documents within each other.
 In this scenario, the models might be referred to as "multi-table" and "hierarchical", with the "measures" for each being CRUD operations - "Create", "Read", "Update" and "Delete".

-PerformanceBench is configured via a JSON format configurations file which contains an array of documents - one for each model being tested.
+PerformanceBench is configured via a JSON format configuration file which contains an array of documents - one for each model being tested.
 Each model document in the configuration file is expected to contain a set of mandatory fields that are common for all models being tested via performance bench.
 Additionally, each document can contain a set of custom fields specific to the model and measures being tested.